|

 Although much of the mathematics and chemistry are beyond my understanding, this nearly 900 page book made for interesting "reading", as it provided valuable insight into the chemical and physical processes involved in the remarkably complex processes that occur in the burning process we take largely for granted.

 Best engineering textbook I've come across regarding understanding the fundamentals of compressible fluid flow (as in rocket nozzles).
+I used this textbook to teach myself the chapters on compressible fluid flow, which was not covered by the university curriculum.

 An introductory text on rockets (missiles) including basic rocket engine theory, aerodynamics and guidance.
 Minimal technical value, unless you are interested in guidance systems.